 If you want to know more, read my recent post 12 Demonized Foods That Are Actually Good For You.

-Coffee is on the list I wrote in the post, as are eggs, chocolate, and full-fat dairy.<– More good news!
+Coffee is on the list, as are eggs, chocolate, and full-fat dairy.<– More good news!

 Cuz, I’m not giving up coffee.